For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The government can (and will!) change the terms of Student Loans at any point.

-This means it's not completely impossible for the repayment percentages to get worse, or that the repayment threshold could decrease at some point (especially given the announcement in 2022 that the government is making big changes to the Student Loan repayment system).
+This means it's not impossible for the repayment percentages to get worse or for the repayment threshold to decrease at some point.
+The government announcement in 2022 that made big changes to the Student Loan repayment system shows how easily this can happen.

-Head to our comprehensive Student Finance guide for the key things to know about undergraduate Student Loans – including why paying them back early is rarely the right move.
+Our comprehensive Student Finance guide covers the key things to know about undergraduate Student Loans.

 Can you get a Master's Loan if you already have a Student Loan?